-- Demonstration of knowledge in all subject areas required by the UMass Lowell Work Environment Master’s Degree program
+- Demonstration of knowledge in all subject areas required by the UMass Lowell doctoral degree program in Public Health.

-- Completion of a minimum of 24-30 credit hours (courses and dissertation research), including those required by your chosen major
+- Completion of a minimum of 36 credit hours (courses and dissertation research), including Epidemiology specialization courses.

-- Passing the qualifying examination for the field in which you choose to major
+- Passing the qualifying examination for the Public Health major.

-- Satisfactory completion of a Doctoral Dissertation demonstrating thorough research in your area of concentration, under the guidance of one a Public Health faculty member.
-The Thesis and Dissertation Guide (pdf) outlines the University requirements to successfully complete a doctoral dissertation.
+- Satisfactory completion of a doctoral dissertation demonstrating thorough research in your area of concentration.
+This research will take place under the guidance of one a Zuckerberg College of Health Sciences faculty member who will act as your academic advisor and the chair of your doctoral dissertation committee.
+The Thesis and Dissertation Guide outlines the University requirements to successfully complete a doctoral dissertation.

 To earn your Doctorate in Epidemiology, you will study epidemiological theory, mathematical statistics, data management and analysis using state-of-the-art statistical software, and advanced courses in epidemiology and biostatistics.